 Salsa Verde

-Okay, so I’m the grocery shopper with the plan and a list.
-My husband is the person who occasionally comes along and pops the most interesting random items into our buggy, most which end up as a challenge for me to incorporate into our meals.
-Sometimes we have success and sometimes we don’t.
+Okay, so here’s the deal: I’m the grocery shopper with a plan and a list, and my husband?
+He’s the wild card.
+He’s the one who comes along and pops random, interesting items into our cart, most of which become a fun challenge for me to incorporate into our meals.
+Sometimes we hit a home run, and sometimes… well, not so much.

 Salsa Verde